The Ultimate Siem Reap Budget Travel Guide

 Address: National Road No 6, Phum Sala Kangseng,, Sangkat Svay Dangkoum, Krong Siem Reap 17000, Cambodia

-The Angkor paradise hotel is a fantastic 5-star hotel where they serve great food.
-There are happy hour deals that will keeping you lounging on the bar a while.
-The hotel offers free Wi-Fi, free parking and rates are inclusive of breakfast.
+The Angkor paradise hotel is a fantastic 5-star hotel serving great food.
+There are happy hour deals that will be keeping you lounging in the bar for a while.
+The hotel offers free Wi-Fi and free parking, and rates include breakfast.
 The rooms are impeccably clean and have air conditioning.
-Enjoy some time on the pool if you love swimming, or sample different cuisines at the restaurant.
+Enjoy some time in the pool if you love swimming, or sample different cuisines at the restaurant.

 Tresor d’Angkor Suite